 Life-long learning for LTAA members and academic support for Lane Tech students is our priority.
 Philanthropy focus areas include educational enhancements, college readiness, and access to higher education.
 How do we do that?

 Service projects like stocking the student food pantry and the free Winter Essentials Pop Up Store help ensure that students get to school safely and ready to learn.
-The LTAA Faculty Innovation Grant Program provides $25,000 annually to teachers at Lane for equipment and other classroom-enriching materials that keep Lane Tech in a position of academic dominance.
+The LTAA Education Innovation Grant Program provides $25,000 annually to teachers at Lane for equipment and other classroom-enriching materials that keep Lane Tech in a position of dominance.
 Each year the LTAA underwrites the cost for students who might not otherwise have the resources to travel beyond the boundaries of Chicago, to participate in college bus tours throughout the Midwest.
 And our hallmark program, LTAA Scholarships provide gap financing for the high performing students at Lane.
-The LTAA has administered more than $2.5M in scholarships since the inception of the program in 1985.
+The LTAA has administered more than $2.8M in scholarships since the inception of the program in 1985.